zzbazza/instagram-scraper/README.md

 ## Instagram scraper

 Since instagram has removed the option to load public data through API, this actor should help replace this functionality.
 It allows you to scrape posts from a users profile page, hashtage page or place.
-It also allows scraping of instagram followers and following.
 When a link to an Instagram post is provided it can scrape Instagram comments.

 *The only limitation of this solution is that it can only retrieve public data that are accessible through instagram webpage.
 Private profiles and hashtags with limited post counts will not output all data.*